The best free email client

 5. Opera Mail

-A flexible open source email client from the makers of the Opera browser
+A flexible open source email client from the team behind the superb Opera web browser

 Its features include message templates - particularly handy for business use - message filtering and sorting, message sorting by type and a wide range of customisation options.

 Plenty of features, and even more available with free extensions - as you'd expect from Mozilla

 Like Firefox, free email client Thunderbird was created by the Mozilla Foundation (though development of the two has since been uncoupled).
 Like the web browser, its features can be extended and enhanced with a huge range of third-party add-ons.